'Referendum 2020' bogus issue: Indian envoy

 "They are getting desperate, going into acts of terrorism and also militancy.
 I think they would be a thing of the past," Shringla added.
 Responding to a question, Shringla also termed the perpetrators of referendum as agents of Pakistan.

 "These are people supported, as we know, by our neighbouring state who was constantly opposed us.
 They are agents of that state.
 They have spread false rumours and propaganda," Shringla said.
-Praising Sikhs for playing a role in strengthening the relationship between the US and India, the envoy said, "We will continue to work with the majority of the community and ignore those who are a small and dwindling community."
+Praising Sikhs for playing a role in strengthening the US-India relationship, the envoy said, "We will continue to work with the majority of the community and ignore those who are a small and dwindling community."

 "And whatever they are, the (Indian) government is completely receptive to working with the community," he said, adding that the Indian Embassy, along with eminent members of the community, was planning to celebrate the 550th birth anniversary of Sikhism founder Guru Nanak Dev on November 12.
 "It will be a tremendous event.
 We we'll have the participation of congressmen, important people from the United States.
 It is a symbol of not only the success of the Sikh community but also a support for a strong India-US relationship," Shringla said.